bketelsen/wsldev/content/posts/wsl-lxc-devlx-from-home.md

 Finally, let's create a new container from WSL directly to the remote LXD server:

 ```
-### Create new container$ lxc launch ubuntu:18.04 first-remote### Check if the container has been created with the local and remote command$ lxc list$ lxc list LXD_NAME:
+### Create new containerlxc launch ubuntu:18.04 first-remote### Check if the container has been created with the local and remote commandlxc listlxc list LXD_NAME:
 ```

 ![Create a container in the remote LXD server](/images/ubuntu-lxd-first-remote-container.png)